samikeijonen/edd-feedback/README.md

 Edd Feedback is add-on plugin for Easy Digital Downloads.
 It gives you power to sent automatic emails and ask feedback of your products.

+## Commercial Plugin

+EDD Members is a commercial Plugin available in my site [Foxland](https://foxland.fi/downloads/edd-feedback/).
+The plugin is hosted here on a public Github repository in order to better faciliate community contributions from developers and users alike.
+If you have a suggestion, a bug report, or a patch for an issue, you can submit it here.

+If you are using the plugin on a live site it would be cool that you purchase a valid license from [Plugin page](https://foxland.fi/downloads/edd-feedback/).
+After that you get support and automatic updates.

 ## How EDD Feedback work?

-* In EDD download site owner can choose does he/she enable membership for particular download and pick membership length.

-* After user have purchased one item that has membership enabled at any time length, user can see the content.
-The expire date is calculated and saved in `user_meta`.

-* Site owner can set automatic email feedback notification after purchase.
+Site owner can set automatic email feedback notification after purchase.
 You can set do you send email after one day, two day, and so on.
 And you can set more than one feedbacks!

 ## Copyright and License